 Hoping to photograph someone strolling or kids playing in the panorama, he becomes excited to see a small family making their manner beneath the streetlights instead.
 Working with precision inside the low light, he captured the photograph he had envisioned—and the grand prize of the 2019 National Geographic Travel Photo Contest.

-Upernavik’s remoteness made an influence on the Chu.
-“I may want to best see a natural white land protected by using ice and snow in the course of my whole flight.
-But I all of sudden saw a large, heat dot in [the] some distance—it turned into Upernavik.
-The splendor of this tranquil village turned into truely beyond my imagination.
+Upernavik’s remoteness influenced Chu.
+“I may want to see best a natural white land protected by using ice and snow in the course of my whole flight.
+But I suddenly saw a large, heat dot in [the] some distance—it turned into Upernavik.
+The splendor of this tranquil village turned truely beyond my imagination.
 It changed into a wow second for me.”

 Picture via Weimin Chu, 2019 National Geographic Travel Photo Contest

-For years, Chu had visited the island to seize its austere landscapes; in 2019, he started to report Greenland’s people and groups, first traveling Upernavik in March.
+The Chu had visited the island for years to seize its austere landscapes; in 2019, he started to report Greenland’s people and groups, first traveling Upernavik in March.
 The small, northwestern fishing village is home to approximately 1,000 citizens—making it the 13th biggest village within the united states.
 The Chu originally planned to stay for two days, but prolonged his experience: “I had to stay for one week because there were no flights.
-I changed into lucky, due to the fact I took this prevailing photograph on my sixth day in Upernavik.
+I changed into lucky because I took this prevailing photograph on my sixth day in Upernavik.
 If I handiest spent two days there, I [probably] wouldn’t have found this vicinity this 12 months,” Chu says.
 (See extra images from the 2019 Travel Photo Contest.)

 The Chu spent six days scouting Upernavik’s surroundings for picture opportunities, learning the locals at stores and the primary harbor.
 He was hoping to capture sweeping views of the metropolis and placed himself far sufficient from the street to unobtrusively photograph the activities of everyday existence.
 After making some photographs inside the dusk light, Chu opened his aperture and upped his ISO, hoping to freeze humans’ actions; simply then, a circle of relatives emerged from their home, and he seized the moment.

-The Chu started out photographing throughout his college travels, and after three years working as an engineer, got down to recognition on his pictures.
+The Chu started out photographing throughout his college travels, and after three years working as an engineer, he got down to recognition on his pictures.
 Then he serendipitously entered the National Geographic Photo Contest.
 “Just when I began leaning into images, my image became decided on as an editors’ desire within the 2012 National Geographic Photo Contest.
-It [really] stimulated me, and photography [has become] a part of my life due to the fact that point,” Chu recalls.
+It [really] stimulated me, and photography [has become] a part of my life because a point,” Chu recalls.